 Explanation: In ABO blood group there are three alleles IA IB IO.
 Where he 1st two are codominant and the 3rd is recessive to the rest.
 However, they don’t show epistasis.

-5. Like ABO blood gour, MN blood group also shows multiple allelism.
+5. Like ABO blood group, MN blood group also shows multiple allelism.

 Explanation: In MN blood group system there are only two alleles M and N which are codominant.
 Thus, this is not an example of multiple alleles but ABO blood grouping is.

-6. In drosophila eye color is determined by multiple allele system.
+6. In drosophila eye color is determined by multiple allele systems.
 Which of the following sequence is true for the dominance relationship?

 a) Eosin > red > white